 Continue until you have 4 strips sewn on each side of the square (16 strips in total).

 Finishing off your stocking!

-Because stockings aren’t square, and we don’t want to waste too much fabric, once you have done 4 strips around all four sides of the square, sew 2 additional strips following your colour pattern onto the next side of your square, then sew a further 2 strips onto the same side again.
+Because stockings aren’t square, and we don’t want to waste too much fabric, once you have done 4 strips around all four sides of the square, sew 2 additional strips following your color pattern onto the next side of your square, then sew a further 2 strips onto the same side again.

 I have used two strips from the Fairy Frost bundle to create a contrasting toe on my stocking.

 These extra 4 strips give us the width and length we need for the foot of our stocking, whilst keeping our square at the center of the design.

 Print your PDF stocking template out onto A4 paper, making sure the scale is set to 100%, then tape the sheets together and cut out both the stocking template and the rectangle template for the top of the stocking.

 Cut out your log cabin patchwork piece using the stocking template.
 Line up the top corners of your stocking template with the top and right edges of your patchwork rectangle to keep your square centered.

 Use your stocking template to cut out one piece of fabric for your lining, and one for your backing.
 (We’re only going to line the front piece of your stocking to hide all the log cabin seams, but the back piece does not need to be lined.)